SolaceProducts/event-management-agent/README.md

   --output ih9z9lwwv5r.zip
 ```

-## Running a Discovery scan and file export using the CLI
+## Running a Discovery Scan and File Export Using the CLI

-A discovery scan and file export can be run as a single command from a terminal using either the Event Management Agent jar file or a docker container.
+A discovery scan and file export can be run as a single command from a terminal using the event-management-agent CLI.
+The CLI can be accessed using the following instructions via either the Event Management Agent jar file or a docker container.
 Use the `Upload Scan File` mode when [creating the Event Management agent in Event Portal](https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file) to create and download the standalone connection file.
 Set the resource passwords as environment variables that match the variables set in the connection file.

-### Discovery scan and file export from CLI using jar
+### Discovery Scan and File Export from CLI Using the Jar File

-The Event Management Agent jar file can be obtained by:
+The Event Management Agent jar file can be obtained by either:
 * downloading the file from the [releases page](https://github.com/SolaceProducts/event-management-agent/releases).
 A release of `1.5.0` or greater is required.
 * running a [build of the source code](#installing-maven-dependencies-and-building-the-event-management-agent-jar-file)